 "None, R17," Jacobs sighed, taking the cup.
 "He just won't listen to reason.
 I'm worried – about the engineering on this place.
 Worried in my engineer bones.
-It's engineered all wrong, you see.
+It's engineered all wrong, you see?
+The place.
 I wish I'd been involved from the start, but the original engineer was… well, I hate to say it, but he or she was a bad engineer."

 "By the way, in future is there any chance of you putting coffee in my coffee cup before you pass it to me?"

 Jacobs sighed, and looked up at the huge plate of glass now in place.
 Would it hold in an emergency?
 A trilobite based disaster?
-Or would it fail, causing some sort of weird arthropod based calamity.
-He shook his head and looked at his empty cup.
+Or would it fail, causing some sort of weird arthropod based calamity?
+He shook his head and sighed at his empty mug.